LeGrand Richards: Tributes

-In a memorial address read by his personal secretary after Richards's death, church president Spencer W. Kimball paid tribute to Richards as one of the greatest missionaries of our time.
+In a memorial address read by his personal secretary after Richards died, church president Spencer W. Kimball paid tribute to Richards as one of the greatest missionaries of our time.
 He reminded me of a modern-day Apostle Paul.
 I can think of no one who has borne his testimony to the truth of the gospel of Jesus Christ with deeper conviction or with greater fervor.
 With it all, LeGrand Richards was a perennial optimist and his words were a rare combination of wit and humor, comfort, encouragement, and wisdom.
 He rarely, if ever, delivered a message from a written text.
 He just spoke from his heart, drawing upon a lifetime of experience, study, and inspiration.

 Place in history

 Richards was the longest-lived LDS apostle until David B. Haight; both his father, George F. Richards, and grandfather, Franklin D. Richards, served as President of the Quorum of the Twelve Apostles.
-Franklin D. Richards was also the nephew of Willard Richards, an earlier apostle of the church.
+Franklin D. Richards was also the nephew of Willard Richards, an earlier church apostle.
 LeGrand Richards is the grandfather of Tad R. Callister, a 21st-century leader in the LDS Church.